 Broadcast Journalism Salary and Career Information

 The BLS anticipates an employment decrease of 10% for reporters, correspondents, and broadcast news analysts, including news anchors, between 2018 and 2028.
 News organizations' trend toward consolidation in recent years has brought viewership down, lowering the demand for broadcast journalists.
 The BLS forecasts that job prospects will be best at smaller local stations and for those who possess prior professional experience.
-Station managers can be classified as top executives and this category will see a 6% increase in job growth between 2014 and 2024.
-There was no reported job outlook for newscasters or production assistants.
+Station managers can be classified as top executives and this category will see a 6% increase in job growth between 2018 and 2028.
+There was no reported job outlook for production assistants.